CEO Confidence Survey - Explained

 - significantly worse - 0.

 The results are then averaged for questions 1, 2 and 3.
 The survey asks managers to consider: current economic conditions compared to 6 months ago and the expectations for 6 months in the future.
-The Survey is usually an important indicator of economic activity, for example, changes in GDP growth used by investors and analysts in their macroeconomic analysis.

 Related Topics